RamseyInHouse/scut/README.md

 (Or, if you think there's a better way to do things, please file an issue.)

-Here are some guidelines to explain how I've been doing things:
+Here are some guidelines to explain how I've been writing:

-- **Head the file with a block comment naming the utility and listing any dependencies.** Limit dependencies please.
-In the end, that block comment should also contain the URL of the utility's documentation.
+- **Head the file with a multi-line comment (each line an inline `//` comment, not a block comment) naming the utility and listing any dependencies.** Limit dependencies please.
+In the end, that top comment should also contain the URL of the utility's documentation.
 For example:

 ```scss
 // SCUT PIXELS TO EMS